-KingsRow Italian has an opening book database of 906,000 positions.
+Kingsrow Italian has an opening book database of 1.04M positions.
 It covers all 174 of the 3-move openings, including 8 which this book shows are probably losses.
-The book was built by doing systematic searches with KingsRow and the 10-piece database.
-This technique is called dropout expansion that was developed by Thomas Linke.
+The book was built by doing systematic searches with Kingsrow and the 10-piece database.
+This technique is called dropout expansion and was developed by Thomas Linke.
+It is described in his paper "Exploring the Computational Limits of Large Exhaustive Search Problems".
 Martin Fierz has written an overview of how dropout expansion works.
-You can read it here.

-The WLD db contains the game result for positions with 2 pieces through 9 pieces with up to 5 pieces on one side, and for 5x5 10-piece positions with one or fewer kings on a side.
-This data gives KingsRow a huge increase in playing strength.
-During a search, many lines will trade down to positions that are in the db, even when the game position has 20 pieces or more.
+The WLD data gives Kingsrow a huge increase in playing strength.
+During a search, many lines will trade down to positions that are in the db, even when the game position has 18 or 20 pieces.
 By propagating these db values back to the game position, the program is able to see the end result from positions very early in the game.

 The following Italian 8-piece position has the longest moves to conversion that I have found in either Italian or English checkers, including 9-piece and 10-piece English positions.
 This remarkable position requires 219 king moves before black can force a conversion move.